dckc/awesome-ocap/README.md

   - [Network protocols, sans I/O](http://sans-io.readthedocs.io/) supports
     object capability discipline by letting the caller handle network access.

-  - [Shill](http://shill-lang.org): Shill is a shell scripting language designed to make it easy to follow the Principle of Least Privilege.
-It runs on FreeBSD and is developed in Racket.
-    - [Shill: A Secure Shell Scripting Language][shill-osdi].
-Scott Moore, Christos Dimoulas, Dan King, and Stephen Chong.
-11th USENIX Symposium on Operating Systems Design and Implementation (OSDI), October 2014.

   - [CloudABI](https://nuxi.nl/) is a runtime environment for Unix-like systems that introduces dependency injection to full Unix applications.
 Instead of allowing applications to open